yoadsn/TonguesPlugin/README.md

 So for example, a "French" configured player might still send some "English" text and expect it to be translated correctly to a "Russian" configured player.

 #Latest Changes

+Since 0.8:
+- All identification of a Player is done by it's user name instead of it's UUID.

 Since 0.7:
 - Permission and command names have changed